Tsk Tsk

 Kids can have irrational fears—there’s a monster under my bed!
 If a parent or caretaker doesn’t explain that those fears are not real and that they can’t be hurt, how does the child know any better?

 That was me.
-Full of anxiety and fears brought about by my life as a kid.
-And there was no one there to tell me any different.
+Full of anxiety and fears.
+And there was no one to tell me any different.
 The coping mechanism I had, where I did what I was told to avoid punishment, protected me.
-I realized I had been still doing that.

 Yesterday, I went for a walk.
 It was a beautiful fall day.
 I was singing as I love to do with the music in my ears.
-I thought – and this is such a childish way of thinking – that someone is going to call the cops on me for disturbing the peace.
-Swear to God – I thought that and stopped singing.
-I wasn’t singing loud.
-It was the afternoon.
-Yet, I felt that I was doing something wrong and would get in trouble for it.
+I wasn’t singing loud, and I sang in key.
+I thought – and this is such a childish way of thinking – that I was bothering people doing that.
+That’s what I thought and stopped singing.
+(You can listen to my voice here.)

-I thought if a child who loves themselves and was raised with praise and positive acknowledgment of them were walking down a street singing, no one would care.
-They might think it’s cute.
-I shared these thoughts with my husband, and he said I think this way because of my upbringing with so much judgment from my family.
+I thought if a child or anyone else who can sing well were walking down a street singing, no one would care.
+They might think it’s cute with the child.
+They might enjoy hearing the adult sing.
+I shared these thoughts with my husband, and he said I think this way because of my upbringing with so much judgment.
 He’s right.
 The child in me wants to coward down and be invisible to avoid any trouble.

-I had no choice as a child but to protect myself at all costs.
 I was an intelligent and creative kid who absorbed everything.
 The words thrown at me got sucked into my subconscious mind as being truth, and that’s what became my operating system.
-It was an operating system made from lies and someone else’s insecurity and pain.
+It was an operating system made from someone else’s insecurity and pain.
 Regardless, whatever our subconscious mind believes becomes who we are.

 Knowing this, I had to figure out how to change my subconscious mind.
 It’s been a long journey, and I can’t say I’ve fully updated the program to the best version yet, but it’s getting pretty close.
 At least now, I am aware of my thoughts and actions.
 Years ago, I was even more in the dark, and I did and said things like a well-played puppet.